Ahmedmk11/zaki/README.md

 # zaki

-Welcome to Zaki, where Mediterranean tradition meets premium quality.
-Discover the rich flavors of our extra virgin olive oil, sourced directly from our local farm.
-Elevate your culinary creations with Zaki's finest olive oil.
+Zaki is an e-commerce website for high-quality extra virgin olive oil, designed to offer a smooth shopping experience with a clean interface and straightforward checkout.